Dream State’s CJ Gilpin: Being open about mental health will help others

 The more that I’ve psychoanalysed myself the more I’ve learned about where my problems with mental health stem from.
 I try to be as open and honest about mental illness as possible, even if I’m struggling at the time – I’m passionate about it because I know the pain of it all, and I don’t want others to feel that way.

-Our new album, Primrose Path, talks openly about my psyche and the things I go through.
+Our [latest] album, Primrose Path, talks openly about my psyche and the things I go through.
 It’s therapeutic for me to write about my struggles – it helps me to get it all down on paper, because I can then work out the root causes of my issues.
 I perhaps rather foolishly thought I’d conquered my problems when we released [2018 EP] Recovery because I was feeling good and the band had just been signed, but that just goes to show you can never predict the future.
 You need to look after yourself in the present.